TsingZ0/PFLlib/README.md

 ## Environments
 Install [CUDA](https://developer.nvidia.com/cuda-11-6-0-download-archive) first.

-With the installed [conda](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), we can run the simulation platform in a conda virtual environment called *fl_torch*.
+With the installed [conda](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), we can run the evaluation platform in a conda virtual environment called *fl_torch*.

 ```bash
 conda env create -f env_cuda_latest.yaml # You may need to downgrade the torch using pip to match CUDA version